Lavender Town

 Lavender Town (シオンタウン, Shion Taun) is a fictional village in the 1996 video games Pokémon Red and Blue.
 Stylized as a haunted location, Lavender Town is home to the Pokémon Tower, a burial ground for deceased Pokémon and a location to find Ghost-type Pokémon.
+A subplot in the town involves the tower being haunted by the ghost of a dead Marowak, with the story of its orphaned child Cubone being explored in the games' 2018 remakes Pokémon: Let's Go, Pikachu! and Let's Go, Eevee!.
+Lavender Town also appears in the 1999 games Pokémon Gold and Silver, 2000's Pokémon Crystal, and the remakes of those games.
+Lavender Town has also appeared in various spin-off media for the series.